Fosphatic/pk-ui3kitify/README.md

 ### UI3Ktitify Theme

-## A package with demo data and some explanation are available in pagekit community forum.
+## A package with demo data and some explanations are available in pagekit community forum.

 Link: https://pagekit-forum.org/forum/thread/531-ui3kitify-for-pagekit/